-If you plan to visit the US for an approved study or exchange program, then you will most likely have to apply for a J1 work visa.
-A J1 work visa is a type of nonimmigrant visa granted to participants in cultural or educational exchange programs.
+If you plan to visit the US for an approved study or exchange program, you must apply for a J1 work visa.
+A J1 work visa is a nonimmigrant visa granted to participants in cultural or educational exchange programs.
 Examples of those who would need a J1 work visa would include:

 - Professors and research assistants